Azarbaijan Museum; A Journey from Prehistory to The Contemporary World

 Email

-Azarbaijan Museum of Nomads, M Getting to Know One of the Most Influential Parts of Iranian Society
+Azarbaijan Museum of Nomads, Getting to Know One of the Most Influential Parts of Iranian Society

-Azarbaijan Museum of Nomads, M Getting to Know One of the Most Influential Parts of Iranian Society
+Azarbaijan Museum of Nomads, Getting to Know One of the Most Influential Parts of Iranian Society

-Azarbaijan Museum of Nomads, M Getting to Know One of the Most Influential Parts of Iranian Society
+Azarbaijan Museum of Nomads, Getting to Know One of the Most Influential Parts of Iranian Society

 The Importance of Nomads in the History of Iran

-The nomads have played an important role in the political and social history of Iran and many ruling dynasties of Iran such as Ghaznavids, Seljuqs, Khwarazmian, Ilkhanate, Qara Qoyunlu, Aq Qoyunlu, Afsharid, Zand, and Qajar had risen from among the nomadic tribes of this country.
+Nomads have played a vital role in shaping the political and social fabric of Iran.
+Many of the country’s ruling dynasties — including the Ghaznavids, Seljuqs, Khwarazmians, Ilkhanate, Qara Qoyunlu, Aq Qoyunlu, Afsharid, Zand, and Qajar — originated from nomadic tribes.

 Nomads of Azarbaijan